IanFletcher1Spatial/strigo-lab-exercises/log-in-to-the-fme-academy/exercise.md

 [![Log In](https://s3-eu-west-1.amazonaws.com/strigo-exercise-files/uploads%2F1627076191145-1627076191145.png)](https://github.com/safesoftware/strigo-lab-exercises/blob/integrate-data-with-the-fme-platform/log-in-to-academy/log-in.png)

-If you already have an FME Academy account, Log In, and you will be taken to the [Publish Workflows to the Web](https://safe.my.trailhead.com/en/content/safe/trails/trail-publish-workflows-to-the-web) trail.
+If you already have an FME Academy account, Log In, and you will be taken to the [Create Data Integration Apps](https://safe.my.trailhead.com/en/content/safe/trails/create-data-integration-apps) trail.

+####

+####

 #### 3. Sign Up